SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 perilous routes.
 Use the accompanying chart to determine the ﬁnal diﬃculty.
-Find the Space Navigation Results: Once the destination, duration, and route have been decided —and the navigation diﬃculty is determined — the player rolls her character’s navigation skill to see how well she did.
+Find the Space Navigation Results: Once the destination, duration, and route have been decided --and the navigation diﬃculty is determined -- the player rolls her character’s navigation skill to see how well she did.
 Find the result points (the difference between the diﬃculty and the skill total) and compare them to the accompany chart to decide what happens.
 In this case, result points can be positive or negative.